 |Canon 1D Mark II« »||optical||Y||2.0||230||fixed||n||1/8000s||8.3||n||n||Canon 1D Mark II|

 |Nikon D7200« »||optical||Y||3.2||1229||fixed||n||1/8000s||6.0||Y||n||Nikon D7200|

 One difference between the cameras concerns the presence of an on-board flash.
 The D7100 has one, while the 1D does not.
 While the built-in flash of the D7100 is not very powerful, it can at times be useful as a fill-in light.

 The 1D writes its imaging data to Compact Flash cards, while the D7100 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D7100 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Nikon D7100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.